Guide for Organizational Representative Payees

-When our review is complete, we will send you a letter documenting our findings.
+When the review is complete, you will receive a letter documenting the findings.
 If we find that you have not followed our rules, the report will tell you about things you must change.

 The report may contain suggestions for ways you can improve your performance.

 If we find that you misused beneficiary funds, we will require repayment and may refer the matter for criminal prosecution.

-Because your organization will have to file an accounting report for each year, and because you may also receive an onsite visit by us, you must retain records such as bank statements, cancelled checks, receipts for rent and utilities, etc., for at least 2 calendar years, and make them available to us upon request.
+Because your organization will have to file an accounting report for each year, and because you may also receive an onsite visit, you must retain records such as bank statements, cancelled checks, receipts for rent and utilities, etc., for at least 2 calendar years, and make them available to us upon request.